 - What is Frictional Unemployment?

-- Categories of Frictional Unemployment
+- Characteristics of Frictional Unemployment

-- Frictional Unemployment Example
+- Frictional Unemployment Examples

 - Frictional Unemployment Versus Natural and Cyclical Unemployment

 - How to Calculate the Frictional Unemployment Rate

 - To calculate the frictional unemployment rate:

 Frictional Unemployment Definition

 Frictional unemployment is a form of unemployment that arises due to an economy’s employment transitions.
 It takes place in a healthy and stable economy with plenty of growth.
 Workers that create frictional unemployment include those who are changing their jobs and those who are first joining the workforce.

 Frictional unemployment exists when a person transitions from one job to another.
 It is typically voluntary and takes place during a brief period of time.
 In this article, we will explore: